Pie safe: Design

-A common pie safe is made of wood, is around the same size as a large bureau, and is approximately 18 inch deep.
+A typical pie safe is made of wood, is around the same size as a large bureau, and is approximately 18 inch deep.
 The shelves within the storage area are often perforated.
 The safe normally has two hinged doors on the front.
-These doors, and usually the sides, are ordinarily ventilated either with tin plates with punched holes, or screens.
-The holes in the tin are often punched to produce an image such as a simple shape, or something more intricate like a church scene, eagles, and stars, or even a Masonic emblem.
+These doors, and usually the sides, are ordinarily ventilated either with tin plates with punched holes or screens.
+The holes in the tin are often punched to produce an image such as a simple shape, or something more intricate like a church scene, eagles and stars, or even a Masonic emblem.
 A notable design is the Wythe County pie safe, which has a distinctive tulip pattern.

 A modern pie safe in an American kitchen.
 The holes in the brass panels' sheaf design allow heat to escape from the safe when the doors are closed.

 The same pie safe with doors opened, the usual method of cooling when animals and children are not present.

 Pie safes that are freestanding are ordinarily made with long legs to keep them away from the floor.
-Some are wall-mounted or suspended from the ceiling.
+Others are wall-mounted or suspended from the ceiling.
 Most have a drawer, usually above the pie storage area, but sometimes below.